 While the jerk setting measures how fast the print head changes direction, the acceleration setting determines how fast the print head reaches the maximum print speed you’ve set in your slicer settings.

 It’s worth noting that your printer does not always print at the maximum speed you enter in your slicer.
-For example, for a printer to reach a speed of 60 mm/s, it needs to travel 60mm!
-If your model size is smaller than 60mm, it can’t go that fast.
+Using the equation below

 To see if your acceleration value and print speed match, you can use this super handy calculator by Prusa Research.